 You may be thinking to yourself: there's a scroll wheel metric, too?
 Haven't we talked about those already?
 In this case, we are analyzing the button and scroll wheel action alone and not the customization or hardware we have elsewhere.
 Fortunately, the results of our tests were short and sweet.
 The V3 has among the best scroll wheel and button action in the class.

-What we like about the V3's buttons is that they have nice comfort grips, they are easy to reach and, best of all, they have just the right amount of resistance to be easy to actuate but not accidentally press.
+What I like about the V3's buttons is that they have nice comfort grips, they are easy to reach and, best of all, they have just the right amount of resistance to be easy to actuate but not accidentally press.
 Finally, the side button is very easy and comfortable to reach.
 Similarly, the scroll wheel is easy to roll, has a pleasant tactile feeling, and the infinity spin is incredibly smooth.

 Value